Herodian architecture: Herod's Temple

 In the eighteenth year of his reign (20–19 BC), Herod rebuilt the Second Temple in Jerusalem on "a more magnificent scale".
 The new Temple was finished in a year and a half, although work on out-buildings and courts continued another eighty years.
-To comply with religious law, Herod employed a thousand priests as masons and carpenters for the rebuilding.
-The finished temple, which was destroyed by the Romans in 70 AD, is often referred to as Herod's Temple.
-The Wailing Wall (Western Wall) in Jerusalem was for many years the only section visible of the four retaining walls whose construction was begun by Herod to create a flat platform (the Temple Mount) upon which his Temple was constructed.
+To comply with Jewish religious laws of purity, Herod employed a thousand priests as masons and carpenters for the rebuilding.
+The finished temple, which was to a great extent destroyed by the Romans in 70 AD, is often referred to as Herod's Temple.
+The Wailing Wall (Western Wall) in Jerusalem was for many years the only section accessible of the four retaining walls whose construction was begun by Herod to create a flat platform (on the Temple Mount) upon which his Temple was constructed.
 Recent findings suggest that the Temple Mount walls and Robinson's Arch may not have been completed until at least 20 years after his death during the reign of Herod Agrippa II.

+This platform and the retaining walls are still the present foundations of the Haram Al-Sharif with the Aqsa Mosqueand the Dome of The Rock.